lbryio/spec/index.md

 ### Transactions

-To support claims, the LBRY blockchain adds or modifies behavior related to transactions.
+To support claims, the LBRY blockchain makes the following changes on top of Bitcoin.

 #### Operations and Opcodes

-To enable [claim operations](#claim-operations), 3 new opcodes were added to the blockchain scripting language: `OP_CLAIM_NAME`, `OP_SUPPORT_CLAIM`, and `OP_UPDATE_CLAIM` (in Bitcoin they are respectively `OP_NOP6`, `OP_NOP7`, and `OP_NOP8`).
-Each op code will push a zero on to the execution stack, and will trigger the claimtrie to perform calculations necessary for each bid type.
+To enable [claim operations](#claim-operations), three new opcodes were added to the blockchain scripting language: `OP_CLAIM_NAME`, `OP_SUPPORT_CLAIM`, and `OP_UPDATE_CLAIM` (in Bitcoin they are respectively `OP_NOP6`, `OP_NOP7`, and `OP_NOP8`).
+Each op code will push a zero on to the execution stack, and will trigger the claimtrie to perform calculations necessary for each operation.
 Below are the three supported transactions scripts using these opcodes.

 ```
 OP_CLAIM_NAME <name> <value> OP_2DROP OP_DROP <pubKey>